Clindamycin Palmitate Hydrochloride Granule, For Solution

 Frequently Asked Questions

-The NDC Packaged Code 64980-511-10 is assigned to a package of 100 ml in 1 bottle of Clindamycin Palmitate Hydrochloride (pediatric), a human prescription drug labeled by Rising Pharma Holdings, Inc..
-The product's dosage form is granule, for solution and is administered via oral form.
+The code 64980-511-10 identifies a specific commercial package of 100 ml in 1 bottle of Clindamycin Palmitate Hydrochloride (pediatric), a human prescription drug labeled by Rising Pharma Holdings, Inc..
+This granule, for solution is formulated for oral use and contains clindamycin palmitate hydrochloride as the active substance.